cadenai/byodr/docs/autopilot_manual.md

 Without a driver on board there is a need for remote supervision by an operator or traffic controller.

 The robot has two modes to give an operator and/or traffic controller supervision over the vehicle and to save time:
-1. Teleoperation for remote control of the robot
+1. Teleoperation; for remote control of the robot.
-2. The autopilot to train the robot and have the robot driving autonomously.
 The teleoperation mode is explained in manual [Controller and Browser](operator_manual.md).
+2. The autopilot; to train the robot and have the robot driving autonomously.
+To have the robot drive autonomous, the autopilot has to be trained.

 ## Autopilot general behaviour
 ### Virtual tracks within a corridor
 ![](img/autopilot/corridor_average.png)